Vipxpert/WayText/README.md

 + Data is stored in the same folder with the exe.
 In case being lost just click on the "Directory" link on the app
 + Folders represent Types and Files represent Categories
 + You can add number prefixes to any of the files or folders to sort them.
 The number prefix will be ignored in the app, but remember to number them correctly with where it's being at.
 For example 1b, 2a, 3c.
 Incorrectly 1b, 1c, 5d,...
 Numbers in the middle of the file name won't be removed
 + Table's contents are stored in .txt files.
 Take note that the elements inside the file are separated by "ㅤ" or say the \u3164 Hangul filler Unicode characters.
 It might look like " " (space) but it isn't.
-This will avoid conflicting between data.
+The purpose is to allow you to type any characters without minding about any conflicts (spaces, downlines, commas,...).
 You can always customize it.
 + Data grouping can be customized in AppSettings.json
 + Cipher.txt stores the data for simple encryption actions
 + Change DataPath.txt in the app directory to change data location.
 The default is "current/Data/".
 You can change it to anywhere else "C://ProgramFile/..."